elenche95/stores/README.md

 To run:

-0. Clone the repo https://github.com/elenche95/stores and check the requirements.txt
+0. Clone the repo https://github.com/elenche95/stores in your local pc and check the requirements.txt

-1. Execute from the main folder in the terminal  (make sure that "./data/test.csv" exists)
+1. Execute from the main folder (./stores) in the terminal:

 ```
 python data.py --test 1
 ```

+Make sure that "./data/test.csv" was created

 2. Download from the following link the Random Forest regressor model that was trained with the train.csv data